 I grew up on fairy tales, mythology, and The Hobbit, so fantastical fiction will always be my first and true love.
-I’m a sucker for the weird and Gothic.
-(My current Insane Ambition is to read and collect the entire works of Tanith Lee.)
-I am unreasonably attracted to massive short story collections, and have an even guiltier love of anything involving vampires.
-I’m also a fan of comics, manga, and 17th-19th century French fiction and philosophy.
+I’m a sucker for the weird and Gothic, massive short story collections, comics and manga, and anything involving vampires.
+One of my current ambitions is to read and collect the entire works of Tanith Lee.

-I generally don’t review poetry, strictly speaking, but I love talking about it.
-Some of my favorite poets are Seamus Heaney, Rainer Maria Rilke, Emily Dickinson, W. B. Yeats, Gerard Manley Hopkins, Wislawa Szymborska, Kay Ryan, and Edward Thomas.
-Robert Frost’s “The Telephone” is the first poem that tends to come to mind when I’m asked for a favorite poem, although it’s only one of many, of course.
+I don’t often talk about poetry here, but I do love it.
+Some of my favorite poets are Seamus Heaney, Rainer Maria Rilke, Emily Dickinson, W. B. Yeats, Gerard Manley Hopkins, Wislawa Szymborska, Sarah Arvio, and Edward Thomas.

-I wouldn’t be the person I am now if I had never read the works of Meredith Ann Pierce, J. R. R. Tolkien, and Patricia McKillip – specifically and respectively, the Darkangel Trilogy, The Lord of the Rings (duh), and Winter Rose.
-N.B.
-I’ve changed a good deal since first making that declaration, but those are still in some sense my core canon.
+Growing up, my fantasy ‘canon’ was Meredith Ann Pierce, J. R. R. Tolkien, and Patricia McKillip – specifically and respectively, the Darkangel Trilogy, The Lord of the Rings (duh), and Winter Rose.

 The books that I most frequently re-read, apart from the above, include Elizabeth Marie Pope’s The Perilous Gard, Barry Hughart’s Bridge of Birds, Robin McKinley’s Sunshine, Garth Nix’s Old Kingdom series, just about all of Sarah Waters’ works…